 Sleep is another important part of testosterone production, especially deep rem sleep.
 This is when the testosterone is made by the body.
 In fact, this study shows that men who slept 8 hours a night had more than double the testosterone levels in serum as men who got just 4 hours of sleep.
 The evidence is overwhelming on this one.
 A study from Gov et al even showed that every extra hour of sleep led to 15% more test production.
 Sleep is without a doubt one of the most important factors in test production.

 5 Try D-Aspartic Acid

 D-Aspartic Acid serves mainly as a neurotransmitter, it can be found at high levels in the pituitary gland and also in the testicular Leydig cells.
 It receives signals from the pituitary and converts cholesterol into testosterone.

 There have been studies to show that D-Aspartic Acid is an effective test booster but we like this one the best.
-In the study, researches gave 23 males 2.6 grams of D-Aspartic Acid and it raised test levels by 42 percent in just twelve days.
+In the study, researchers gave 23 males 2.6 grams of D-Aspartic Acid and it raised test levels by 42 percent in just twelve days.
 Then researchers tried it again with this study and testosterone levels by 30-60%.

 6 Avoid stress

 Stress can big a big testosterone killer.
 Sometimes it is unavoidable in life, but you should try and avoid it as much as possible for many reasons including testosterone production and overall health.